 Designing an Outdoor Kitchen and Barbeque Area

-Once you know the type of area you are creating, you can plan your space.
-There are a few key considerations to tick off when planning your space, including
+Once you know the area you’re creating, you can begin to plan in more detail.
+There are a few key considerations to tick off when planning your space, including:

-- Location: how far away from the main home is it, and is the distance between your outdoor kitchen and indoor space covered?
-You want to be able to use your outdoor kitchen all year round, so make sure you can avoid trekking through the rain to get to your barbeque.
+Location: How far away from the main home is it, and will the area between your outdoor kitchen and indoor space be covered?
+To use your outdoor kitchen all year round, so make sure you don’t have to trek through the rain to get to your barbeque.

-- Choose your items: are you happy with a good barbeque?
-Or do you want a fully functioning kitchen complete with a wood fire oven and smoker?
-Know what cooking hardware you want to incorporate so you can design an efficient workspace, maximise your workflow and create a safe space.
+Choose your items: Are you happy with a good barbeque, or do you want a fully functioning kitchen complete with a wood fire oven and smoker?
+Incorporate the cooking hardware you want, so you can maximise your workflow and create a safe space.

-- Use kitchen principals: ergonomic kitchen design hinges on a good work triangle – this is the space between the cooktop, fridge and sink.
-Depending on your outdoor kitchen functionality you might have all of these elements, or just the barbeque and sink, but regardless, using the same work triangle principles is essential for creating a good flow.
+Use kitchen principles: All kitchen suppliers will tell you that ergonomic kitchen design hinges on a good work triangle – the space between the cooktop, fridge and sink.
+Depending on your outdoor kitchen functionality, you might only have the barbeque and sink.
+Regardless, using the same work triangle principles is essential for creating a good flow.